glpi-project/doc/source/tabs/common_fields/model.rst

 ~~~~~

 When the inventory is uploaded, the template field is filled in automatically.
 You can also create/add templates manually.
-Modeles can also be used by templates and rules.
+Models can also be used by templates and rules.

 .. image:: /tabs/common_fields/images/model.png
    :alt: computer model